realA10001986/Time-Circuits-Display/README.md

 ### Notify other devices of a time travel or alarm

-The TCD can send out notifications on time travel and alarm through MQTT.
-This enables the use of MQTT-capable devices to react to, and take part in time travel or alarm sequences by simply listening to the TCD's public topic **bttf/tcd/pub**.
+The TCD can send out notifications on time travel and/or alarm through MQTT.
+This enables the use of MQTT-capable devices to react to, and take part in time travel and/or alarm sequences by simply listening to the TCD's public topic **bttf/tcd/pub**.

-To enable the sending of time travel and alarm notifications, check the option **_Publish time travel and alarm events_** on the _HA/MQTT Settings_ page in the Config Portal.
-This option, however, has some implications for BTTFN-connected devices, see [below](#MQTT-vs-BTTFN).
+To enable the sending of time travel and/or alarm notifications, check the options **_Publish time travel events_** and/or **_Publish alarm events_** on the _HA/MQTT Settings_ page in the Config Portal.
+These options, however, have some implications for BTTFN-connected devices, see [below](#MQTT-vs-BTTFN).

 The timing for time travel is described [here](AddOns.md#synchronized-time-travel-through-hamqtt), in short:
 - ```PREPARE``` might be published ahead of the time travel to prepare; the timing is not specified.